Exercise matters - Take charge - Take action

 It's not enough to rely on medication.
 You also have to exercise.

-- Increased flexibility - the more flexible you are the easier it is to do everyday tasks such as putting on your socks or reaching something on a high shelf
+- Increased flexibility - the more flexible you are the easier it is to do everyday tasks like putting on your socks

 - Increased range of movement - the more mobility you have the easier it is to do things